Halloween Time! Channing Tatum and Daughter Everly Bake Homemade Ghost Cake

 “Yup, definitely the way we planned it,” he added, as Everly outlined its body, giggling as the Vow star narrated her creative process.
 “It’s getting so much better; Look at it.
 Come on, you’re the artist … It actually kind of works.”

-He continued to encourage his kid — “Alright, I’m picking up what you’re putting down.
+He continued to encourage her — “Alright, I’m picking up what you’re putting down.
 Alright, I’m with it.” — before noting that she had switched to a “different tool” to finalize the details.

 Following their baking adventures together, the Jupiter Ascending actor shared a photo of the end result, captioning it, “We did it and I’m out!”